Immutability standard

 In the example below, the withoutString

-method unset $this->string
+method unsets $this->string

 .

-function withoutString(): MyInterface
+function withoutString(): MyInterface;

 # Implementing